 You don’t believe me?

-Here’s AnnMaria De Mars, President of 7 Generation Games, dancing over a tree.
+Here’s AnnMaria De Mars, President of 7 Generation Games, dancing on a tree stump

 With our educational games like: AzTech Games, Fish Lake, Forgotten trail and Crossroads you make decisions, calculate the number of arrows you need, how many flowers you need to make some traditional medicine to help your family.
 Players use strategic thinking and solve problems in a fun way.